On the derivation of mean-field percolation critical exponents from the triangle condition: Introduction

 See \cite[Proposition 3.1]{aizenman1983renormalized} and \cite[Theorem 1.5.4]{MR2986656} for related results for the four-dimensional Ising model and self-avoiding walk.
-The hypothesis $\nabla_{\beta_c-\eps} \preceq (\log (1/\eps))^\alpha$ is expected to hold with $\alpha>0$ for nearest-neighbour percolation on $\Z^d$ at the upper-critical dimension $d=6$, but proving this appears to be completely beyond the scope of existing methods.
+The hypothesis $\nabla_{\beta_c-\eps} \preceq (\log (1/\eps))^\alpha$ is expected to hold with $\alpha>0$ for nearest-neighbour percolation on $\Z^d$ at the upper-critical dimension $d=6$, although proving this appears to be completely beyond the scope of existing methods.
+Indeed, it is believed that for percolation models at the upper-critical dimension there should exist non-zero exponents $\theta_\gamma$, $\theta_\delta$, and $\theta_\beta$ such that \begingroup

+\endgroup For nearest neighbour percolation on $\Z^d$ at the upper-critical dimension $d=6$, Essam, Gaunt, and Guttmann \cite{essam1978percolation} predicted that these asymptotics hold with $\theta_\gamma=\theta_\delta=\theta_\beta=2/7$.
+(Their notation is different to ours: their $\theta_\delta$ is $2\theta_\delta$ in our notation and their $\theta_\beta$ is $-\theta_\beta$ in our notation.)
+See \cite{MR3969983} and references therein for related rigorous results for weakly self-avoiding walk and the $\varphi^4$ model on hierarchical lattices.
+Note that \cref{thm:DM_Chi} and its strengthened form stated in \eqref{eq:DM_Chi_strong} imply that these exponents must satisfy $\theta_\beta \leq \theta_\delta \leq \theta_\gamma$ if they are well-defined.
+Combining the predictions of \cite{essam1978percolation} with some simple heuristic scaling theory calculations yields the prediction

+for nearest-neighbour percolation on $\Z^6$, so that we should not expect the bounds on logarithmic corrections given by \cref{cor:logs} to be sharp in this example.